User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 -

-Coding staff should use the Patient Risk dashboard to add suggested diagnoses based on chart review when clinically appropriate, if this is part of their workflow.
+Coding staff should use the Diagnosis Gaps dashboard to add suggested diagnoses based on chart review when clinically appropriate, if this is part of their workflow.

-The Patient Risk dashboard in the Problems tab of the patient chart displays patient risk adjustment information for high-volume, high-impact chronic conditions, such as diabetes.
-Providers can review the dashboard to identify gaps in documentation of chronic conditions.
+The Diagnosis Gaps dashboard in the Problems tab of the patient chart displays patient risk adjustment information for high-volume, high-impact chronic conditions, such as diabetes.
+Providers and clinical staff can use the dashboard to identify gaps in documentation of chronic conditions within the calendar year and move those gaps directly into the Assessment & Plan.

-The Patient Risk dashboard uses claims from the past 3 years to identify potential opportunities for rediagnosis.
-In order for a patient to be considered "rediagnosed" for the purposes of the Patient Risk subsection, the HCC diagnosis code must be included on a claim in the current calendar year.
+The Diagnosis Gaps dashboard uses claims from the past 3 years to identify potential opportunities for rediagnosis.
+In order for a patient to be considered "rediagnosed" for the purposes of the Diagnosis Gaps dashboard, the HCC diagnosis code must be included on a claim in the current calendar year.

 For more information about the HCC risk adjustment model, see HCC model.

-- Potential (or clinically verified) diagnoses, including diagnoses from the patient’s history, diagnoses suggested by members of the billing staff based on chart audits (if applicable), and diagnoses shared via third parties.
+- Previously Diagnosed — This section displays clinically verified diagnoses.
+These include diagnoses from the patient's claim history, diagnoses suggested by billing staff based on chart audits, and prior diagnoses shared through third parties.

-Providers can use the Patient Risk dashboard to identify potential risk-weighted diagnoses that have not been recorded in the current year and to view the overall risk of the patient.
-On the Patient Risk dashboard, providers can either accept a potential or suspected diagnosis to add it to the Assessment & Plan section of the encounter or dismiss the diagnosis to remove it from the dashboard.
+Providers can use the dashboard to identify potential risk-weighted diagnoses that have not been recorded in the current year and to view the overall risk of the patient.
+Providers can either accept a diagnosis to add it to the Assessment & Plan section of the encounter or dismiss the diagnosis to remove it from the dashboard.

-The Patient Risk dashboard supports rules and workflows to ensure proper documentation of buddy codes.
+The Diagnosis Gaps dashboard supports rules and workflows to ensure proper documentation of buddy codes.
 Buddy codes are secondary billing codes that are required for certain ICD-10 codes to fully justify the associated HCC.

 -